debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 then ask for help, see below.
 If you don't see TEST001, you added the comments code at the wrong place, or you're looking at the wrong page.

-Again, note that Talkyard also is forum software, with chat and Q&A features — so you can create a community for your website, integrated with the blog comments.

 You can ask for help in [the support forum][support-cat], and [suggest ideas][ideas-cat].
-Or post a comment below on this page (test comments are fine too).

 [support-cat]: https://www.talkyard.io/forum/latest/support
 [ideas-cat]: https://www.talkyard.io/forum/latest/ideas